travisbutcher/local-government-online-apps/doc/markdown/HowToSearchForGeocodedAddresses.md

     }, {
     ```

-    > Note how LGSearchMultiplexer has configuration parameters that refer to the js.LGSearchFeatureLayerMultiplexer and js.LGSearchAddress components by name.
+    > Note how LGSearchMultiplexer has configuration parameters that refer to the [js.LGSearchFeatureLayerMultiplexer][] and [js.LGSearchAddress][] components by name.

-* Copy the "rootId" configuration parameter of the js.LGSearchMultiplexer component that we just added; in this example, it's "multiSearcher".
+* Copy the "rootId" configuration parameter of the [js.LGSearchMultiplexer][] component that we just added; in this example, it's "multiSearcher".

-* Search for js.LGSearchBoxByText, the box that uses a searcher:
+* Search for [js.LGSearchBoxByText][], the box that uses a searcher:

     ```json
     "classname": "js.LGSearchBoxByText"
     ```

-* Change the "searcher" configuration parameter of the js.LGSearchBoxByText component to have it use the js.LGSearchMultiplexer component:
+* Change the "searcher" configuration parameter of the [js.LGSearchBoxByText][] component to have it use the [js.LGSearchMultiplexer][] component:

     ```json
     "searcher": "multiSearcher",